JialeTomTian/site/content/notes/GradRecap.md

 </p>

 # What's Next
 After graduating, I will be working as a Software Engineer at Databricks in Bellevue.
-If you are reading this (which I doubt anyone actually is), please hit me up.
+If you are reading this (which I doubt anyone actually is), feel free to hit me up if you are ever in town.